-On behalf of everyone at Symphonic Distribution, we are thrilled to be able to work with you.
-As you will see, Symphonic Distribution has a lot more to offer than what you previously had and we are excited to help grow your revenue in various different ways.
-With Symphonic, you'll have a larger distribution network as well!
-We wanted to put a document together to summarize some important regarding your transfer.
+On behalf of everyone at Symphonic Distribution, we are thrilled to be able to work with you!
+As you will see, Symphonic Distribution has a lot more to offer than what you previously had, and we are excited to help grow your revenue in various ways.
+With Symphonic, you'll have a larger distribution network as well.
+This article summarizes a few important topics regarding your transfer.

-You can additionally transfer one release at a time and reference our detailed full upload guide.
+You can also transfer one release at a time and reference our detailed full upload guide.

 Please create a request for help and be sure to provide as much information as possible about your catalog and release schedule.
-There are certain content requirements so, in order to assist you, we'll need to have all release assets organized for a speedy ingestion process.
+There are certain content requirements so, we'll need you to have all release assets organized for a speedy ingestion process.

-The remaining Digital Service Providers, like iTunes, Spotify, Amazon, etc. do not transfer content between distributors.
+The remaining Digital Service Providers (iTunes, Spotify, Amazon, etc.) do not transfer content between distributors.
 With that said, you'll need to reload your catalog to our system.
-Symphonic makes this process easy and all you'll need is a UPC or link to your release on Spotify.
+Symphonic makes this process easy, and all you'll need is a UPC or link to your release on Spotify.
 From there, we will try and fill in the information as best as we can to make your transfer smooth!

 It is important to have your cover art and audio files in proper specifications for our system.

-- Audio files must be 44khz over 16-bit stereo only.
+- It is helpful to have the audio in 44.1khz over 16-bit or 24-bit stereo (pretty much the standard master that you should have in your catalog).
 Our system accepts both .wav and .flac formats.
 Check out our full list of audio specifications.

-In the event that you do not have any audio or some of the release details, you may want to try requesting this information from artists or purchasing the audio to upload again.
-We can then coordinate with you on how to receive your catalog (DropBox, Google Drive, etc.).
+If you do not have any audio or some of the release details, you may want to try requesting this information from artists or purchasing the audio to upload again.
+We can then coordinate with you to receive your catalog (DropBox, Google Drive, etc.).

 We recommend you work on submitting new releases first.
 If you're transferring over Beatport releases and need to know what is already in Beatport's system awaiting to go live, we can provide you that information.
-If your release(s) are already on Beatport, essentially you just need to send to everyone else and you can do that once you reach the Partner level of your release within our system.
+If your release(s) are already on Beatport, you would need to send the release to the remaining DSPs.
+You can do that once you reach the release availability and partner selection step while creating your release.

 What about my Spotify streams and playlists?